exercism/python/exercises/concept/elyses-enchantments/.docs/instructions.md

 ['2C', 'KD']
 ```

-[//]: # 'Accessing Sublists by Slicing'

 ## 6. Accessing Sublists by Slicing

-For other tricks, Elyse needs to be able to take some cards from inbetween other cards through slight-of-hand.
+For other tricks, Elyse needs to be able to pick cards in the middle of the deck of cards through a Sleight of hand.

 Implement a function `interior_of_list` that returns all elements of a list _except_ for the first and last elements: